How to Find Your Adjusted Gross Income (AGI) to E-file Your Tax Return

 If you used online tax software, you can typically login and download a copy of your prior year’s 1040 tax return to find your AGI.

 The IRS defines AGI as "gross income minus adjustments to income."
 Depending on the adjustments you’re allowed, your AGI will be equal to or less than the total amount of income or earnings you made for the tax year.
-Remember to consider all sources of income that contribute to your AGI, including:

 - Wages on a W-2 or 1099 form

 - Alimony from an ex-spouse (for agreements prior to 2019)

 - Capital gains

 AGI doesn't include your standard or itemized tax deductions, so set those aside to figure into your taxable income later.